tintinweb/vscode-ethereum-security-bundle/README.md

 * [Alright, it's installed, any other settings and tweaks you want to share?](#tweaks)
 * [Other useful extensions, not bunled with this one](#other-useful-extensions)

-## What's the story?
+## 📚What's the story?

-* You are developing or auditing smart contracts for the Ethereum ecosystem 👦👧💻
+* You are developing or auditing smart contracts for the Ethereum ecosystem.
-* (optional) You love `git` and your home is [github](https://github.com/) ❤🏠
+* (optional) You love `git` and your home is [github](https://github.com/)❤ .
-* You are battling with all the different IDE's that claim to support smart contract languages but they do not seem to be the right fit ⚡😐
+* You are battling with all the different IDE's that claim to support smart contract languages but they do not seem to be the right fit ⚡😐.
-* The IDE's by default do not sufficiently support you in doing a good job out of the box and the IDE's marketplace (or contrib. extensions) offer an overwhelming amount of extensions 🍏🍌🍉🀄
+* The IDE's by default do not sufficiently support you doing a good job out.

-💡 I've been there and am now stuck on [vscode](https://code.visualstudio.com/) as the defacto IDE for all things Ethereum smart contract.
-I require an IDE that allows me to navigate large code-bases efficiently, preferably without wasting time.
-Especially with the risk profile of smart contracts I am very interested in an IDE the passively and actively supports me in writing secure code and makes me aware of functionality that is exposed or state-modifying.
+* The options provided by the IDE's marketplace is just overwhelming.

-That's why I publish [this meta-extension](https://marketplace.visualstudio.com/items?itemName=tintinweb.ethereum-security-bundle) that does not contribute any functionality by its own, but installs a curated set of useful extensions commonly found on the [vscode marketplace](https://marketplace.visualstudio.com/search?term=ethereum&target=VSCode&category=All%20categories&sortBy=Relevance). 🤓
+This [meta-extension](https://marketplace.visualstudio.com/items?itemName=tintinweb.ethereum-security-bundle) aims to help you getting your IDE up to speed.
+It does not contribute any new functionality by its own, but installs a curated set of useful extensions for ethereum developers from the [vscode marketplace](https://marketplace.visualstudio.com/search?term=ethereum&target=VSCode&category=All%20categories&sortBy=Relevance). 🤓

-## 😎 What's included?
+## 🎁 What's included?

-You feel like an extension is missing or should be removed from the bundle?
-Vote for it by creating an [issue](https://github.com/tintinweb/vscode-ethereum-security-bundle/issues) and we'll remove/add it!
+Alright, this is supposed to be a community curated extension.
+If you feel like an extension is missing or should be removed from the bundle?
+Vote for it by creating an [issue](https://github.com/tintinweb/vscode-ethereum-security-bundle/issues) and we'll remove/add it if the vote succeeds!
 Together we can make this work for everyone :)

 #### Solidity